guemax/Advocator/config.md

 You are free to customize these settings for changing how advocator behaves.

- - **latin_model_names**: Advocator will look for these strings in the model name you are currently using for writing your words.
-This add-on will only replace vowels when the model name for this word contains one of these strings.
+ - **latin_note_types**: Advocator will look for these strings in the note type you are currently using for writing your words.
+This add-on will only replace vowels when the note type for this word contains one of these strings.
 Defaults are `latin` and `latein` (which is German for *latin*).
  - **long_vowel_command_symbol**: When Advocator finds a vowel (`a, e, i, o, u or y`) in your current note with this character exactly after